 Students learn through the guidance and support of the teacher.
 The teacher’s role, in addition to scaffolding, is to select materials and sequence the curriculum.

-The objectives in a TBI curriculum depend on text that are used in the learning experiences.
+The objectives in a TBI curriculum depends on the text that is used in the learning experiences.
 For example, the objectives for reading newspapers are different from reading textbooks.

 Instructional materials play a crucial role in TBI.
 This is because of the emphasis on authentic materials.
 As such, actual reading samples from books, articles, and magazines are commonly employed.